 8. Apprenticeship or University?

-There is great debate in regards what is better, apprenticeships or attending University.
-There is a simple answer, neither….
-You should invest in the one which is more suited to your needs and take it from there.
 If you don’t want to attend University, then apprenticeships are a great option.
 They allow you to start training in a real working environment gaining experience and skills which can later lead to a career and potentially full-time job upon completion.

 9. Anyone can be an Apprentice